How to hold a chilled summer barbecue

 Top tip: We love a themed summer party – and a tropical celebration is one that’s a no-brainer for when the sun is shining.
 Our blog on throwing a Hawaiian-themed bash is packed with great ideas and tips, including on setting up your own tiki bar and the cocktails that you need to serve up from it.

 Are you the kind of person that needs organised fun in their life and at their parties?
 If you do then you will want some communal games on offer for everyone to play once drinks and food have been consumed.
 What you set up for people to play will depend on how much space you have.
-Setting up boules or croquet means people can start games under their own speed, or play ‘winner stays on’ to make it competitive.
+Setting up boules or a game of bat and ball means people can start games under their own speed, or play ‘winner stays on’ to make it competitive.
 If you want everyone to get involved and have the room, rounders is the one to go for.

 Top tip: If it’s a particularly hot day and your guests are up for a laugh – and don’t mind getting a bit wet, then play the water balloon dash game.
 Put people in pairs and get them to stand back-to-back with their arms interlocked.
 Then place a water balloons in-between their backs and when everyone is ready start the race.
 The pairs must get to the finish line without their balloon bursting – if it does they must head back to starting line and get a new balloon put down their backs!
-Stock up on water balloons, and for more water party game ideas, go here.
+For more water party game ideas, go here.

 A fuss-free but super-fun pudding for a summer barbecue is that old favourite, toasted marshmallows.
 Why not also try adding summer fruits such as pineapple and peach?
 Chop up your chosen fruits and set up ahead of time in these sweetie jars with pink scoops, so that all that’s left to do is for each person to assemble their own skewer and get grilling.

-Top tip: Soak wooden skewers in water beforehand to stop them from burning, or by metal ones so that they can be re-used.
+Top tip: Soak wooden skewers in water beforehand to stop them from burning, or buy metal ones so that they can be re-used.

 We hope you enjoy your chilled barbecue and tasty treats.
 If you’re using any Party Pieces items, don’t forget to tag us into your photos on social media @partypieces